 3. Prepare a Winning Bid Strategy

-Essential Pre-Qual Documents (PQQ, SQ)
+Essential Pre-Qualification Documents (PQQ, SQ)

-- Company credentials and capacity
+- Company credentials and operational capacity

-- Health & safety compliance
+- Health & safety compliance certificates

-- Insurance certificates
+- Insurance documentation

 - References and case studies